 It's very important to get an objective overview of how you are going.
-I am sure some people could be a little intimidated by the visit but I think it's a very good idea.
-(First RPR)

-In the post-RPR survey, doctors being reviewed for the first and second times were generally positive about the practice visit with only a very small proportion disagreeing the practice visit was a positive experience (Figure 7).
+I am sure some people could be a little intimidated by the visit, but I think it's a very good idea.
+(First RPR) In the post-RPR survey, doctors were generally positive about the practice visit with only a very small proportion disagreeing the practice visit was a positive experience (Figure 7).

 Figure 7.
-Doctors' views on their experience of the RPR practice visit (Post-RPR survey, first and second RPRs).
+Doctors' views on their experience of the RPR practice visit (Post-RPR survey, first RPR n=402).

-A few doctors who did not consider the practice visit a positive experience suggested a review could be based on notes and a phone call.
+A few doctors who did not consider the practice visit a positive experience suggested a review could be based on notes and/or a phone call.